St. Stephen's Cathedral, Vienna: Fixtures on the outside walls

 During the Middle Ages, major cities had their own set of measures and the public availability of these standards allowed visiting merchants to comply with local regulations.
 The official Viennese ell length standards for verifying the measure of different types of cloth sold are embedded in the cathedral wall, to the left of the main entrance.
 The linen ell, also called Viennese yard, (89.6 cm) and the drapery ell (77.6 cm) length standards consist of two iron bars.
 According to Franz Twaroch, the ratio between the linen ell and the drapery ell is exactly $\sqrt{3}/2$.
 The Viennese ells are mentioned for the first time in 1685 by the Canon Testarello della Massa in his book Beschreibung der ansehnlichen und berühmten St. Stephans-Domkirchen.

 A memorial tablet (near location SJC on the Plan below) gives a detailed account of Wolfgang Amadeus Mozart's relationship with the cathedral, including the fact that he had been appointed an adjunct music director here shortly before his death.
 This was his parish church when he lived at the "Figaro House" and he was married here, two of his children were baptised here, and his funeral was held in the Chapel of the Cross (at location PES) inside.

 Adjacent to the catacomb entrance is the Capistran Chancel, the pulpit (now outdoors at location SJC) from which St. John Capistrano and Hungarian general John Hunyadi preached a crusade in 1456 to repel Muslim invasions of Christian Europe.
 (See: Siege of Belgrade).
 The 18th century Baroque statue shows the Franciscan friar under an extravagant sunburst, trampling on a beaten Turk.
 This was the original cathedral's main pulpit inside until it was replaced by Niclaes Gerhaert van Leyden's pulpit in 1515.

-A figure of Christ (at location CT) is known affectionately to the Viennese as "Christ with a toothache" (de:Zahnwehherrgott).
+A figure of Christ (at location CT) is known affectionately to the Viennese as "Christ with a toothache".
 At the southwest corner (location S) are various memorials from when the area outside the cathedral was a cemetery, as well as a recently restored 15th-century sundial on a flying buttress.